jetthoughts/jt.github.io/_posts/2010-02-19-rails-assets-host-with-ssl.markdown

 {% endhighlight %}

-It is beautiful, because for each image we use only one host, so when you refresh you page, a image always have example host 'assets1' in each page, not random host.
+It is beautiful, because for each image we use only one host, so when you refresh a page, an image always has an example host 'assets1' in each page, not some random host.